goatshriek/stumpless/docs/localization.md

 symbol.
 Others may be added as a placeholder value, for later translation by someone with the necessary knowledge.
 For any string that is not translated, a comment of `// todo translate` must be added before the definition, and the value of the string must be equal to the `en-us` value as a fallback.
-This can be checked using the `scripts/check_l10n.rb` script, which is also run during integration tests on all headers.
+The `scripts/check_l10n.rb` script can check this, and is run during integration tests on all headers.

 ## Defining a New Locale